 Hanging your hammock in the right place and in the right way is a personal and practical choice that can mean the difference between relaxing and relaxing.
-You can hang your hammock between two trees in your favorite shady lawn spot, between rafters, on a porch - even in your bedroom using straps, wall hooks, a hammock stand or a combination of methods.
+You're also not limited to only hanging your hammock outdoors (though, there are many outdoor options and methods to do so), you can also get creative and find new places to hang your hammock indoors, too.
+Whether you hang your hammock between two trees in your favorite shady lawn spot, between rafters, on a porch or even in your bedroom using straps, wall hooks, a hammock stand or a combination of methods.

 Hanging your hammock boils down to three key steps: